bmuller/arrow/README.md

 fmt.Println("Time in New York: ", newyork)
 ```

-And for generating ranges when you need to interate:
+And for generating ranges when you need to iterate:

 ```go
 // Print every minute from now until 24 hours from now